axibase/atsd-api-php/README.md

 ```
 ### Troubleshooting

-If you get an error like the following, ensure that the variable date.timezone in your php.ini is set.
+If you get an error like the following, ensure that `variable date.timezone` in your php.ini is set.
 ```
 Fatal error: Uncaught exception 'Exception' with message 'DateTime::__construct():
 It is not safe to rely on the system's timezone settings.
 You are required to use the date.timezone setting or the date_default_timezone_set() function.